-Compared to 2020, the only way was up for global box office in April 2021 but what a difference a year, and some major releases, makes.
-According to Gower Street’s latest Global Box Office Tracker (GBOT) April delivered global theatrical takings of $1.1 billion – up on March’s $0.9 billion.
+Compared to 2020, the only way was up for the global box office in April 2021, but what a difference a year, and some major releases, make.
+According to Gower Street’s latest Global Box Office Tracker (GBOT), April delivered global theatrical takings of $1.1 billion – up on March’s $0.9 billion.

-With the COVID-19 pandemic shuttering over 99% of global movie theaters by the beginning of April 2020 there was no question April 2021 would perform better.
-The month began and closed with 64% of global movie theaters (measured by market share) operating, although the make-up of those numbers was slightly altered.
+With the COVID-19 pandemic shuttering over 99% of global movie theatres by the beginning of April 2020, there was no question that April 2021 would perform better.
+The month began and closed with 64% of global movie theatres (measured by market share) operating, although the make-up of those numbers was slightly altered.

-The Domestic market started April with 57% of theaters by market share reporting business.
+The Domestic market started April with 57% of theatres by market share reporting business.
 This had risen to 62% by month-end.
-In contrast the International market (excluding China, which held steady at 94%) dipped from 51% to 48% over the same period.
-Despite gains in both EMEA (22% rising to 24%) and Latin America (42% rising to 47%), international numbers were hit hard by Asia Pacific (excluding China) dropping from 94% to 81%.
-This change came right at the end of the month as Japan announced a new state of emergency impacting venues in Tokyo, Osaka, Kyoto and Hyogo prefectures.
+In contrast, the International market (excluding China, which held steady at 94%) dipped from 51% to 48% over the same period.
+Despite gains in both EMEA (22% rising to 24%) and Latin America (42% rising to 47%), international numbers were hit hard by the Asia Pacific (excluding China) dropping from 94% to 81%.
+This change came right at the end of the month as Japan announced a new state of emergency impacting venues in Tokyo, Osaka, Kyoto, and Hyogo prefectures.

-As for the make-up of April’s grosses it was the Domestic market that wins the “most improvement” award.
+As for the make-up of April’s grosses, it was the Domestic market that wins the “most improved” award.
 The North American box office generated approximately $216.5 million in April – only $25 million shy of the entire Q1 result in the market.
-Given its March 31 Domestic release date it is little surprise that April’s box office monster was GODZILLA VS KONG, taking $77 million of its $90+ million to date in the month.
-This was backed up by the battling duo of MORTAL KOMBAT ($25.2m) and DEMON SLAYER: MUGEN TRAIN ($24.3m), which both opened April 23.
+Given its March 31 Domestic release date, it is little surprise that April’s box office monster was GODZILLA VS KONG, taking $77 million of its $90+ million to date in the month.
+This was backed up by the battling duo of MORTAL KOMBAT ($25.2m) and DEMON SLAYER: MUGEN TRAIN ($24.3m), which both opened on April 23.

 The April 23 pairing led to the biggest box office weekend ($57m) and week ($60.5m) of the pandemic era, while also surpassing the shutdown week (March 13-19, 2020 – $54.5m/$58.9m).
 April also saw the second-best weekly result of the pandemic era, for the Easter week (April 2-8), led by the second session of GODZILLA VS KONG.

-Only three other states had previously achieved this mark – South Dakota, Utah and Wyoming, all doing so the Dec.
-25 play-week.
+Only three other states had previously achieved this mark – South Dakota, Utah, and Wyoming, all doing so during the Dec.
+25 play week.
 Among Canadian provinces only Prince Edward Island and Northwest Territories have hit the target, both doing so for the first time in 2020.